-Argan oil is often an important natural ingredient in facial moisturizers, facial cleansers, eye creams, anti-aging skincare and in make-ups.
+Argan oil is often an important natural ingredient in facial moisturizers, facial cleansers, eye creams, anti-aging skincare and make-up products.

 This essential oil effectively quells the proliferation of bacteria on the skin, and it calms down inflammation as quickly as any commercially available pimple cream out there.
 East Indian Sandalwood is perfect for treating a particularly rebellious breakout.
 It’s best applied by mixing it with almond oil, as just slathering it all over your face outright can make you end up feeling quite irritated.
 About two or three drops of East Indian Sandalwood in 180 mL of almond oil should be enough.

 Another commonly known natural skin care product is apple cider vinegar.
 This substance contains a potent acetic acid, making it brilliant at skin cleansing, killing off fungi, bacteria, and other pathogens in the skin and is a capable stopper for acne.
 Apple cider vinegar’s beneficial effects even extend internally for when ingested, it promotes a healthy level of bacteria in the digestive tract and even optimises liver function.